EDVENTURES

 FIRST

-The For Inspiration and Recognition of Science and Technology program (FIRST) at Southwood High School is supported by the BRF and Capital One Bank.
+Southwood High School’s program, For Inspiration and Recognition of Science and Technology (FIRST), is a global robotics challenge program started in 1998 by entrepreneur Dean Kamen.
 Each year, students and mentors solve engineering design challenges by designing and constructing robots to perform designated tasks.
-The FIRST team competes in local, regional, and national competitions, and showcase their robots at events throughout the year.
+The FIRST team competes in local, regional and national competitions and showcases their robots at events throughout the year.

 FOR MORE INFORMATION CONTACT